cruzvic/Udemy-CapStone-F1-Overview/README.md

     ```bash
     cd Udemy-CapStone-F1-Overview
     ```
-3. Open the `index.html` file in your browser to view the app.
+3. Open the `localhost:3000` in your browser to view the app.

 ## Notes